JerryI/wl-tds-tools/README.md

 - `"Frequencies"` : returns `QuantityArray` of frequencies
 - `"Transmission"` : returns `QuantityArray` of a power transmission.
 If `FabryPerotCancellation` is applied, it will return deconvoluted spectrum.
 - `"Best Transmission"` : returns `"Transmission"` selected in the region of `"FDCI"`
 - `"Phase"` : returns `QuantityArray` of the phase of the transmissino function.
+- `"Phase Features"` : returns quantity array of `"Phase"` with subtracted DC contribution of the refractive index
 - `"Best Phase"` : returns `"Phase"` selected in the region of `"FDCI"`
+- `"Best Phase Features"` : returns quantity array of `"Phase"` with subtracted DC contribution of the refractive index  in the region of `"FDCI"`
 ---
 - `"\[Alpha]"` : returns `QuantityArray` of extracted absorption coefficient.
 - `"Raw \[Alpha]"` : returns `"\[Alpha]"` without FP cancellation applied.